Amplify: We’re stuck in our echo chambers with no way out

 What else we're reading:

-I recently read The New York Times' The Follower Factory, which looks into the black market of selling followers to celebrities athletes, and politicians.
+I recently read The New York Times' The Follower Factory, which looks into the black market of selling followers to celebrities, athletes and politicians.
 Devumi, the company at the heart of the investigation, is accused of stealing the identities of real people, and using those images to sell fake followers to people over Twitter.
 This story struck me because of the way society has monetized influence, and how much some are willing to pay to be popular.
 I'm also curious as to what extent this same phenomenon is present over Instagram, a platform where a large following can mean huge opportunities.
 It was just another reminder to take a person's online persona with a grain of salt.
 Nothing is ever as perfect as it seems.

 Inspiring us:

 Recently, Veena Dwivedi was reading a book about cognitive neuroscience of language while getting a coffee at the Fairmont hotel in Toronto.
-She was heading to visit her son in Montreal for his 20th birthday and preparing material for her brain and language lecture at Brock University, where she teaches linguistic theory, neurolinguistics and syntax.
+She was heading to visit her son in Montreal for his 20th birthday and preparing material for her brain and language lecture at Brock University, where she teaches in the Psychology department.

 "That's a big book," the barista said to her as she ordered her coffee.
 Dwivedi went on to explain that she teaches classes on the subject.